-Along the way, you'll visit three historic castles (see schedule to the right) and enjoy a tasting with our wine specialist who will teach you all about Loire wines.
+You'll visit three historic castles and enjoy a tasting with our wine specialist who will teach you all about Loire wines.

-You'll return to Paris via the Tours rail station and be back in Paris in time for a late dinner in the lively Montparnasse area.
+You'll return to Paris via the Tours rail station in the early evening and be back in Paris in time for a late dinner in the lively Montparnasse area.

 Loire Wine and Castle Tour Schedule

 The schedule of castles visited rotates each day.

 Click the icon next to each set of châteaux for more information.

 - The entrance fees at all castles.

 - Transfers from your hotel or apartment in Paris to the Montparnasse train station